Ctrl-Mila/university-coursework/programming-workshop/concurrency/README.md

 Each practice is stored in its own folder and includes:
 - The source files corresponding to the exercises
 - A brief README explaining the objective of the practice and the concepts involved

-## Purpose

-These exercises were developed for educational purposes, with emphasis on:
-- Correct synchronization
-- Clear structure and naming
-- Progressive complexity
-- Readable and well-documented solutions